Mike Hughes (footballer)

 Edward Michael Hughes (3 September 1940 – 20 December 2018) was a Welsh professional footballer who made 247 appearances in the Football League playing as a midfielder for Cardiff City, Exeter City and Chesterfield.
 Hughes then became player-manager of Southern League side Yeovil Town, before leaving in 1972 to become a coach at Torquay United.
-Hughes returned to Yeovil as a caretaker manager in 1983, he also managed Salisbury City and Cirencester Town.
+In the summer of 1975, he was appointed as player-manager of Salisbury, remaining in charge for the following four seasons, after which he moved to Taunton Town in a similar role.
+Hughes returned to Yeovil as a caretaker manager in 1983, he also managed Cirencester Town.

 Hughes died in December 2018 at the age of 78.